jondavid-black/food/docs/_posts/2021-01-01-lobster_bisque.md

 hidden: false
 ---

 We all fell in love with lobster bisque while visiting Mom in Connecticut for Thanksgiving in 2015.
 We haven't found anything like it here in the south, so when I found lobster tails on sale at the grocery, we had to give it a try.
-I did my best to follow this Bobby Flay recipe and it turned out pretty good.
+I tried a couple different recipes and experimented with a few tweaks.
+We ended up with what we think is a rich, smooth, delicious bisque.
 Hope you enjoy it too.

 ## Ingredients
 - Bisque